hanbin973/hanbin973.github.io/index.md

 I'm currently working on the following topics:
 - Graphical algorithms and tree sequences for scalable statistical genetics
 - Phylogenetic constraints of molecular language models

+I try to convince people that all priors of Bayesian models applied to genetic data implicitly (or explicitly) represent the underlying evolutionary process.

 Contact: <hblee@umich.edu>